 I watched return to analog - how to break the digital leash, a 13-minute TED Talk by Ernest Barbaric.
 Going analog, stepping away from compulsive digital distraction, allows us to reconnect with ourselves and those around us.
 We can do so through these three simple practices: dedicate, connect, and create.

-A quote I want to share this week: “Life is pure adventure, and the sooner we realize that, the quicker we will be able to treat like as art” by Maya Angelou.
+A quote I want to share this week: “Life is pure adventure, and the sooner we realize that, the quicker we will be able to treat life as art” by Maya Angelou.
 Going for long walks and exploring the city is my adventure.
 What’s yours?

 Is your GPS scrambling your brain?
 Our over-reliance on technology might be altering our brains in ways we’re only beginning to understand.